sannevanettinger/Airbnb-vs.-Corona-Pandemic/README.md

 In the main branch of this GitHub repository, several folders/files are located: airbnb (folder), .gitignore, README.md and the general makefile.
 After running make, three subfolders will be visible in the "airbnb" folder: data, gen and src.

 * The "**data**" folder holds the raw data (data_airbnb_uk.csv) after running make.
 * The "**gen**" folder consists of another subfolder named "analysis".
-In gen/analysis two subfolders can be found: input and output.
+In gen/analysis three subfolders can be found after running make: input, output and temp.
 The "*input*" folder holds the cleaned dataset (data_airbnb_uk_cleaned.csv).
 The "*output*" folder holds the results of the performed analyses captured in PDF files.
+The *temp* folder holds a complete file with all results of the analyses (analysis.log).
 * The "**src**" folder consists of two subfolders: analysis and data_preparation.
 In src/analysis the R-script to run the analyses (analysis_data_airbnb.R) and the related makefile can be found.
 In src/data_preparation, the following files can be found: the R-script to download the data from InsideAirbnb (downloading_data_airbnb.R), the RMarkdown script for data preparation (preparation_data_airbnb.Rmd), the related makefile and the README with elaboration on choices made (README.md).

 ## 4. Software setup